nginx/agent/site/content/uninstall.md

 - The user following these steps will need `root` privilege

 ## Uninstalling NGINX Agent
-Complete the following steps on each host where you’ve installed the NGINX Agent
+Complete the following steps on each host where you’ve installed NGINX Agent

 - [Uninstalling NGINX Agent on RHEL, CentOS, Rocky Linux, AlmaLinux, and Oracle Linux](#uninstalling-nginx-agent-on-rhel-centos-rocky-linux-almalinux-and-oracle-linux)